MIntelligence-Group/AutoEvalRelScore/README.md

 Dataset Access
 --------------
 Access to the ‘IIT Roorkee Multimodal Feedback Synthesis (IIT-R MMFeed) dataset’ can be obtained by through [`Access Form - IIT-R SIER Dataset.pdf`][2].
-The dataset is prepared by Puneet Kumar and Sarthak Malik at Machine Intelligence Lab, IIT Roorkee under the supervision of Prof. Balasubramanian Raman.
-It contains speech utterances, corresponding images and emotion labels (happy, sad, hate, anger).
+The dataset is prepared at Machine Intelligence Lab, IIT Roorkee under the supervision of Prof. Balasubramanian Raman.
+It consists of 9,479 samples containing news text, images, user comments, and the number of likes for each comment.

 [1]:https://mcauis2022.github.io/
 [2]:https://github.com/MIntelligence-Group/SIER/blob/main/Access%20Form%20-%20IIT-R%20SIER%20Dataset.pdf